Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: A Review of Pseudocones

 where $\underline{\rho}_{A}\colon \underline{\alpha}A \to \underline{\beta}A$ is defined by

-\end{Theorem} \begin{proof}[Sketch] Here we import parts of the proof of \cite[Theorem 4.1.1]{GeneralGeoffThesis} in order to indicate the use of inverses in giving this description.
-We only focus on the fact that the claimed form of the transition isomorphisms ultimately comes down to the chain of equalities
+\end{enumerate} \end{Theorem} \begin{proof}[Sketch] Statement $(1)$: Here we import parts of the proof of \cite[Theorem 4.1.1]{GeneralGeoffThesis} in order to indicate the use of inverses in giving this description.
+We only focus on the fact that the claimed form of the transition isomorphisms $\Sigma_{\underline{\alpha}A}$ ultimately comes down to the two chains of equalities which we present below.

 Because the vertical composition

 has object components

 we only need to determine the transition isomorphisms $\Sigma_{\underline{\alpha}A}$.
 From our convention regarding the direction of transition isomorphisms and the definition of the vertical composite $\alpha \circ (A,\Sigma_A)$ we get that